Pravardh/Mercenary/README.md

+# NOTE:-
+# Please Use The Recover Branch and Not The Main Branch!

 # Key Features:-

 ● Created custom perceptive AI and Player state machines, with various actions segregated into states (Finite State Machine)